zhliau/fika-headless-docker/README.md

      - Connect to your Pelican server via the FTP Credentials provided via the Pelican client area under `Settings`
      - Upload your Headless client installation you created in Step #1 to the `/tarkov` directory in the FTP Server.
 Your file structure should look like the following once your upload is complete:
+     ```
+     └──📁 tarkov/
+       ├── 📁 BepInEx/
-       - 📁 BepInEx
+       ├── 📁 EscapeFromTarkov/
-       - 📁 EscapeFromTarkov_Data
+       ├── 📁 Logs/
-       - 📁 Logs
+       ├── 📁 .../

-       ...
-       - 📁 SPT_Data
+       ├── 📁 SPT_Data/
-       - 📁 user
+       ├── 📁 user/
-       - 🔫 EscapeFromTarkov.exe
+       ├── 🔫 EscapeFromTarkov.exe

-       ...etc.
+       └── 🗃️ ... etc.
+     ```

   - **Start the Server**: You should now be ready to start the server.
-The first boot will take awhile (~5-10 minutes, depending on internet and computer speed) as it needs to download and setup the docker container.
+The first boot will take awhile (~5-10 minutes+, depending on internet and computer speed) as it needs to download and setup the docker container.
     - Wait until the Pelican server status has changed from Starting to Started.